-I am a computational social scientist working at the University of Mannheim.
-After receiving a doctoral degree from HSE University in Moscow, I founded and led a computational social science research group there.
+Previously, I founded and lead a Computational Social Science Group at the Higher School of Economics, Moscow.
 We were using big data and machine learning to better understand human behavior and complex social phenomena.
 Our main focus was on inequality in education and the psychological well-being of students.

 Our research was supported by the Russian Science Foundation, presented at IC2S2 and ICWSM, and published in Proceedings of the National Academy of Sciences, EPJ Data Science, and Royal Society Open Science.
-Our work was also covered by leading Russian and international media including MIT Technology Review and The Times.
+Our work was also covered by leading Russian and international media including MIT Technology Review, The Times, and Nature.

 To further promote computational social science in the country, I have developed and taught a course Introduction to Computational Social Science — the first of its kind in Russia — and co-organized the Summer Institute in Computational Social Science at HSE.

-I then moved to Germany where I am currently working at Markus Strohmaier's group first at RWTH Aachen and then at the University of Mannheim.
+I then moved to Germany where I joined Markus Strohmaier's group first at RWTH Aachen and then at the University of Mannheim.

 In my free time, I am working on an open online course Introduction to Computational Social Science RU.